Chaitu-Boss/Document-QandA/README.md

 # Document-QandA
+###Use the main branch for local

-After Cloning/Downloading The Repository use the command to download the modules:
+After Cloning/Downloading from the main branch use the command to download the modules:

 **pip install -r requirements.txt**